JDoinkus/auto-hide-discord-channel-list/README.md

 3. Replace where it says "*/ Insert code here */" with the CSS code you copied.
 4. Click the Save button in the top left of the screen.
 5. Click the extension icon again, and make sure the toggle next to the style is enabled.

-(Stylebot)
-1. Click the extension icon in your browser.
-2. Click the button at the bottom of the window pop up and switch from "Basic" "<> Code"
-3. Paste the CSS in the empty text box.

 ### 3rd Party Discord Clients (for the Discord app)

 #### Vencord